ItsSamikshaVijay/TargetCTFWriteup/README.md

 ### Suricata Analysis

+**IOC Detection**

+I reviewed the Suricata documentation for the `alert` function and noticed it was missing the necessary content for detection.
+After adding `content: "wood-chewers.trees"`, the alert triggered, successfully identifying the indicator of compromise (IOC) and revealing the flag.

 I analyzed Suricata logs to detect malicious activity:
+I went through the Suricata logs and tracked the source IP addresses.
+There were 8 distinct IP addresses all pointing to the same destination IP, so that meant 8 compromised users.
+The answer was 8.
+It turns out that the destination IP was using the POST function, which is typically a sign that user credentials were being sent to a source( in this case, likely an attacker).
+That made it pretty clear why there were multiple compromised users.

+So essentially this is a summary of my observations.
 1. **Identified compromised users** by tracking the source IP addresses.
 2. **Multiple POST requests** pointed to the same destination IP, indicating credential exfiltration.

-Through this, I discovered 8 distinct compromised users by analyzing the Suricata logs.

 ---